Crypto137/MHServerEmu/docs/Glossary.md

 - **Private Instance (PI)** - a region that only the player and their party members can visit.

+- **Prop** - a world entity that represents a background object in the game world.

 - **Property** - an attribute of an entity, such as its level, health, etc.

-- **Property Collection** - a collection of properties that can be combined with another collection.
+- **Property Collection** - a collection of properties that can be aggregated with another collection.

 - **Protobuf** - [Protocol Buffers](https://protobuf.dev/), a data serialization technology developed by Google.